What is council tax and who pays?

 You can also pay using your Council Tax Payment Card at any Post Office or Pay Point outlet.
 Please note any monies paid with your card will be credited to the current year.
 Council Tax Payment Cards already issued should continue to be used.
 You will receive a new card if you change address.

-Please note you are no longer able to pay your Council Tax at Customer Service Points.
+Please note you are no longer able to pay your Council Tax in cash at Customer Service Points.

 What happens if you do not pay